dekoza/mtgpl/M14_Rulebook.rst

         will be 4/4.
 If you play more Swamps later on, it will get even bigger.

-    Activated ability
+    Activated ability gl
         One of the three kinds of abilities a permanent can have.
 An activated ability is always written in the form "cost: effect."
-See :ref:`Abilities` [on page 12].
+See :ref:`Abilities<sec-abilities>` [on page 12].

-    Active player
+    Active player gl
         The player whose turn it is.
 The active player always gets the first chance to cast spells and activate abilities.

-    Additional cost
+    Additional cost gl
         Some spells say they have an additional cost.
 To cast that spell, you must pay both the mana cost in the upper right corner of the card and its additional cost.

-    Archenemy
+    Archenemy gl
         A one-on-many multiplayer variant that features oversized scheme cards.

-    Artifact
+    Artifact gl
         A card type.
-See :ref:`Artifact` [on page 6].
+See :ref:`Artifact<sec-artifact>` [on page 6].

-    Artifact creature
+    Artifact creature gl
         This is both an artifact and a creature.
-See :ref:`Creature` [on page 6].
+See :ref:`Creature<sec-creature>` [on page 6].

-    Attack
+    Attack gl
         How your creatures deal damage to your opponent.
 During your combat phase, you decide which, if any, of your untapped creatures will attack, and which player or planeswalker they will